alex-ten/obsidian_vault/Projects/Modeling learnability/LOTLib Tutorial.md

 	tn << h
 ```

-You might notice running this that productions the results in the output 12 are given high posterior scores.
+You might notice running this that productions that output 12 are given high posterior scores.
 However, it still might be the case that very simple and short programs like just a single number output (like 0) are still the "top" hypothesis.
 This shows the importance of thinking about the nature of your prior and the likelihood function for your problem.

-## Hypotheses as functions
+# Hypotheses as functions

 Remember how we made `display="lambda: %s"` in the definition of MyHypothesis?
 That stated that a hypothesis was not a function of any arguments since the `lambda` has no arguments.
 You may have noticed that when a hypothesis is converting to a string (for printing or evaling) it acquires this additional `lambda` on the outside, indicating that the hypothesis was a function of no arguments, or a [thunk](https://en.wikipedia.org/wiki/Thunk).